home2025202420232022SpeciesBirdsMammalsSpidersInsectsPlantsProjectsTasksPoplarsAimsPictures

 Less common than M. dioicum, present near H.H.

-Melandrium dioicum (Silene dioica)red campionwild
+Melandrium dioicum (Silene dioica) (red campion)

 Order Caryophyllales, Family Caryophyllaceae.